hfolcot/issue-tracker/README.md

 [ChartsJS](https://www.chartjs.org) has been used for the bar graphs in Statistics.

 The [Django Rest Framework](https://www.django-rest-framework.org/) was used to set up an API for the statistics to query the data.
+The API can be found [here](https://issue-tracker-hev.herokuapp.com/tickets/api/).

 [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) have been used for good CSS on all forms.